-Upper School - Merits
+Upper School - Positive Behavior Outcomes

 The Nashville Christian merit system is based upon the idea that we, as a school, are here to honor each other and have a Kingdom focus to impact the culture of our school.
 Merits are given out freely at the faculty and staff's discretion.
 The purpose of the merit system is to use external motivating factors to intrinsically motivate our student body to make the right choices and to love one another.
-Unfortunately, every meritable action may not be reflected on the behavior record of each student, but it is important to Nashville Christian School culture to ensure that students are affirmed in positive actions and interactions.
-Throughout the school year, privileges and incentives are awarded to those students who reflect meritable actions.